WMRamadan/gcp-deployment/README.md

 1 - Docker build of an application using GitHub Actions

-2 - Hosting of docker iamge on GitHub Container Registry
+2 - Hosting of docker image on GitHub Container Registry

 3 - Deployment of application from GCR Image on GKE Cluster using Terraform